-Artificial intelligence and machine learning have no doubts been a trending topic in 2020, with these technologies finding applications in everything from quantum computers and medical diagnostic systems to consumer electronics and smart personal assistants.
+Artificial intelligence and machine learning have no doubts been a trending topic, with these technologies finding applications in everything from quantum computers and medical diagnostic systems to consumer electronics and smart personal assistants.

 According to the IDC predictions, the global revenue from AI hardware, software and services will reach $156.5 billion this year, which is 12.3% more compared to 2019.